johnmcdnz/Myriota-iotakl/README.md

 <h2>View data from Myriota</h2>
 Having sent data from the satellite simulator the next step is to retrieve the data from the Myriota backend servers.

-Assuming that a developr account has been created, the next step is to configure an endpoint terminal.
+Assuming that a developer account has been created, the next step is to configure an endpoint terminal.

 I have created an account at pubnub.com for this purpose, and also using Postman as a test tool.